youllbesorry/youllbesorry/README.md

 - 👋 Hi, I’m @youllbesorry
-- 👀 I’m interested in programmation and network
+- 👀 I’m interested in programmation
-- 🌱 I’m currently learning BUT network and télécomunication
+- 🌱 I’m currently learning at 42 school
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...